 Were You Charged With A Theft Or Fraud-Related Offense?

-Our board-certified lawyers at The Law Offices of Robert Ernenwein, PC., have practiced criminal law for more than 35 years.
-As former deputy district attorneys, we know what to expect from the prosecution.
+Our board-certified lawyers at The Law Offices of Robert Ernenwein, PC., have practiced criminal law for more than 60 years.
+Robert Ernenwein is a former Deputy District Attorney, he knows what to expect from the prosecution.
 We will apply our knowledge to construct a creative strategy that guides you to your best possible resolution for your theft case.
 You can rely on us for an aggressive defense.

 Defining Theft In California